 - is a species tolerant of heavy pruning

-A qualified arborist will work with you to set an objective for the pruning job (i.e., what you want accomplished when the work is done).
+An experienced arborist will collaborate with you to determine your desired outcome from the pruning process (i.e., what you want accomplished when the work is done).
 See our list of available arborist services Perth for your tree removal solutions.

 - reduce risk of damage to people or property